COMMONLY ASKED QUESTIONS

 WHEN ARE GAMES PLAYED?

-SPRING SEASON – We try to schedule each age division on the same night as the previous Spring season.
-Here are the tentative game nights by division for 2024:
+We try to schedule each age division on the same night as the previous Spring season.
+Here are the tentative game nights by division for 2024 (subject to change):

 U18 (age 16 & 17) THURSDAY